rml1997/commandos_mp_server/README.md

  - wine mpserver.exe
  - Run commandos on your machine.
 If you get an error about directx5 either rename comandos.exe to commandos.exe or run comandos_w10.exe
  - New Game, Multiplayer Game
- - Put the <instance Public IP Address> as the multiplayer server
+ - Put the &lt;instance Public IP address&gt; as the multiplayer server
  - If you can connect, congratulations, it has worked!
 If I've missed any steps, please feel free to raise a PR or issue